 Attending school regularly and on time is crucial.
 School starts at 8.35am (prompt).
 Your daughter's attendance is monitored weekly.
-If your daughter is absent from school please ring either the attendance officer Mrs Young (0208 3908 3144) or the Pastoral Support Assistant Ms. Andrews (0208 3908 3179) to report the absence.
-It is our expectation that your daughter maintains attendance above 90%.
-The school has a target of 96% and you will be pleased to hear that we exceeded our attendance target last year.
+If your daughter is absent from school, please ring either the attendance officer Mrs Young (0208 3908 3144) or the Pastoral Support Assistant Ms. Andrews (0208 3908 3179) to report the absence.
+The school has an attendance target of 96%.
 The success of your daughter at KS4 will depend upon many factors, good and regular attendance is a key factor, whilst your daughter is absent, and she will be missing important work, work that can be sometimes very difficult to catch up.
-If at the end of the Year it is felt that your daughter has missed too much work to complete and successfully pass a two-year GCSE course, there may be a possibility that she will have to resit the year to make up the work.
+If at the end of the year, it is felt that your daughter has missed too much work to complete and successfully pass a two-year GCSE course, there may be a possibility that she will have to re-sit the year to make up the work.